stoyan/flashcards/README.md

 }
 ```

-Or you can return `null`, meaning you can generate infinte number of flashcards (that is, until the cows come home, then...)
+Or you can return `null`, meaning you can generate infinte number of flashcards (that is, until the cows come home, then it's anybody's guess)

 ```js
 function getCount() {